100% free manufacturing job description templates

 Most manufacturing workers are covered by the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010), which sets minimum pay rates, penalty rates, and conditions based on classification levels from C14 (entry) to C1 (advanced).

 These templates provide compliant, industry-standard job descriptions that you can customise for your business.
-Each template includes duties, required skills, qualifications, safety requirements and award classification guidance.
+Each template includes duties, required skills, qualifications, safety requirements and award classification guidance — then pair them with rostering software once your team is hired.

 Browse manufacturing job description templates